State pension and income tax — the bill retirees don't expect.

 How it interacts with your personal allowance

-The full new state pension of £11,502.40 consumes 91.5% of that allowance.
-This leaves just £1,067.60 of tax-free allowance for everything else — private pension income, part-time work, rental income, savings interest.
+The full new state pension of about £12,548 consumes 99.8% of that allowance.
+This leaves only about £22 of personal-allowance headroom for everything else — private pension income, part-time work, rental income, savings interest.

 For people receiving less than the full state pension (due to gaps in their National Insurance record), the picture is slightly more generous — more of the personal allowance remains available for other income.
 But the principle is the same: the state pension occupies the allowance first.